ASCOMInitiative/AlpycaDevice/docs/source/rotator.rst

       for returning an Alpaca exception.
 If omitted, it defaults to Success (no exception).

+**The maxdev = 1 Constant**

+This constant is passed as a parameter to all ``PreProcessRequest()`` decorators.
+It is used to range check the device number in requests.
+It should be 1 unless your Alpaca device supports more than one ASCOM device of this type (e.g. two or more rotators).

 **Property (GET) Endpoint Responder**

 This returns a **Value** in the JSON response (``response.text``):